MSE-304 / 3 crédits

 - Decide what are the necessary thermodynamics concept to describe an interface

-- Anticipate the behaviour of both media close to the interface
+- Anticipate the behaviour of molecules close to the interface

 - Infer certain processes at the interface

-The course is evaluated by a written midterm exam, and a written final exam, during the exam session.
+The course is evaluated by an oral final exam during the exam session.

 James M. Howe, Interfaces in Materials, Wiley